 - Campeche Tarpon (Mexico)

 - Tarpon Cay Lodge (Mexico)

 - Fly Fishing Tabasco (Mexico)

 - Belize River Lodge (Belize)

-If you’re traveling to one of these great destinations, be sure to have some of our staff’s favorite fly patterns to cast at the juveniles.
-And if you’re looking at purchasing some juvenile tarpon flies.
+If you're traveling to one of these great destinations, be sure to have some of our staff's favorite tarpon fly patterns to cast at the juveniles.

 - Tarpon Toad – The Tarpon Toad is a staple for every tarpon box.
 The modern version of the tarpon toad was developed by Gary Merriman, owner of Atlanta’s Fish Hawk Fly Shop, in the 1990s and stayed a perpetual favorite for hungry juvenile tarpon.

 - Cockroach – Developed by the legend Lefty Kreh, this classic fly has been thrown at tarpon worldwide.
 The cockroach is tied to imitate a shrimp or small baitfish.
 As the age-old adage goes- why change something that works?